olcf/pkpass/docs/source/Commands.rst

     optional arguments:
-      -h, --help            show this help message and exit -a, --all             Show all available password to the given user --cabundle CABUNDLE   Path to CA certificate bundle file -c CARD_SLOT, --card_slot CARD_SLOT
+      -h, --help            show this help message and exit -a, --all             Show all available password to the given user, if a pwname is supplied filtering will be done case- insensitivey based on the filename
+      --cabundle CABUNDLE   Path to CA certificate bundle file -c CARD_SLOT, --card_slot CARD_SLOT
                             The slot number of the card that should be used